Hk669/HacksArena/README.md

 HacksArena is an event management application designed to streamline the organization and participation in hackathons.
 Whether you are hosting a hackathon or looking to participate, HacksArena provides a centralized platform to manage events, connect with participants, and stay updated on upcoming hackathons. the application is completely built on `Azure postgresSQL` with `Django`.

+**New feature**
+#### Points System 🌟
+- Now, every action in HacksArena comes with a reward:

+-- Share your wisdom with a blog? `Earn 35🌟`
+-- Log in and stay connected? `Grab 10🌟`
+-- Register for an event? `Score a whopping 40🌟`
+-- Submit a project? `Get ready for 100🌟`

 ## Features

 - **User Registration and Authentication:**